Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 Fever

 A fever is a clear indication that your body is battling an illness.
 Although, there are times you should bring your child to see urgent care.
-Most define a fever as a temperature over 100.4° F. Urgent care in Palatine offers care for children experiencing a fever outside the safe zone.
+Most define a fever as a temperature over 100.4° F. Urgent care in Streamwood offers care for children experiencing a fever outside the safe zone.
 We recommend seeking urgent care if your child is:

 • Under three months and has a rectal temperature reading of 100° F.